Policy Connect

-Policy Connect is an independent, cross-party not-for-profit organization with two decades in policy work, overseeing the research and delivery of more than 50 key publications.
-The think tank has a history of running forums, commissions and All-Party Parliamentary Groups and is based in London.
-The think tank works to influence the formation of public policy in the UK through its programme of policy research and collaborative events and seminars.

-Founded in 1995 by Labour MP Barry Sheerman, it conducts research across a range of policy areas, most notably: sustainability, education and skills, design and manufacturing, health, and energy safety.
+Policy Connect is a British cross-party think tank that was founded in 1995 by Labour MP Barry Sheerman.
+The organization is primarily known for running all-party parliamentary groups.

+Leadership

 Sheerman is the current Chair of the Board of Policy Connect, and Chris White was formerly the Vice-Chair.
 Both have been also Co-Chairs of the All-Party Parliamentary Manufacturing Group.

-It works closely with leading politicians, civil servants, academics and heads of industry, many of whom chair specific Policy Connect groups or research inquiries.

-Its head office is located in Southwark, near the Tate Modern.

 Organizational structure

-Policy Connect runs over 17 political groups, for aaommissions each working within a different policy field, as well as providing the secretariat to several formal All-Party Parliamentary Groups.
-As such, the organisation has at times been described as a ‘network’ of policy groups, a term that reflects both the independence yet interconnection of the various groups that comprise Policy Connect as a whole.
+Policy Connect runs more than 17 political groups for commissions, each working within a different policy field, as well as providing the secretariat to several formal All-Party Parliamentary Groups.
+As such, the organization has at times been described as a ‘network’ of policy groups.
 Policy Connect works in five primary policy areas: